77Vincent/sequelize-easy-query/README.md

 ```

 ### searchBy
-To search the "User" table by content in "bio" or "motto" column, simply do:
+To search the "User" table by content in "bio" **OR** "motto" column, simply do:
 ```js
 const users = await User.findAll({
   where: seq.where('raw query string', {